We’re taking a look at common challenges that executives face when they become strategic HR advisors.

 Buying and using tools that don’t work

-When you become a strategic HR advisor to the business, you’ll likely need to start looking for solutions in the marketplace that will help cut down on administrative and tactical tasks.
+When you become a strategic HR advisor to the business, you’ll likely start looking for solutions in the marketplace.
 You’ll quickly find that there’s a fast growing industry that’s built around HR tools and technology.
 Many of these companies tout themselves as the next big solution to your problems, but they don’t all follow through with their pitches.

 Always remember, there’s no one-size fits all solution for any HR problem.
 Each company has different needs and circumstances.
 Maintain a healthy skepticism when you’re hunting for tools, and double check with sellers that their tools can do the exact things that you need.
 It’s not uncommon for vendors to market tools as one thing, only for buyers to find out later that the features they need don’t exist or require an upgrade.
 Buyers then go on to buy more tools in a vicious and unhelpful cycle.

-Thanks to the resurgence in employee engagement programs (and the uptick in survey and feedback gathering during the pandemic), companies are gathering more data on their people than ever before.
-They’ve realized workforce data is a must-have, but companies aren’t always finding cohesive ways to connect the dots of their findings.
+Thanks to the resurgence in employee engagement programs (and the uptick in survey and feedback gathering during the pandemic), companies are gathering more data on their workers than ever before.
+They’ve realized people data is a must-have, but companies aren’t always finding cohesive ways to connect the dots of their findings.

 Most of all, stay patient

-When working through your HR transformation from an administrative function to strategic function, it’s easy to set expectations high and get frustrated by all the various challenges.
-You want perceptions of your function to change ASAP, and you wanted them changed yesterday.
+When you become a strategic HR advisor, it’s easy to set expectations high and get frustrated by all the various challenges.
+You want problems solved, and you want them solved yesterday.
 Know that this type of enthusiasm and assertiveness will get you to the finish line, but lasting changes take time.
-HR has to allow for trends and data to be understood, and give employees time to see action and real change in the business.
+HR has to allow for trends and data to be understood, and give employees time to adjust to changes.

 We’re excited that you’ve embarked on this employee engagement journey, and we know your employees and business will be too.
 Stay connected with our blog for more insights, and make sure to join us in conversation with The Modern People Leader podcast.